Document Type : Original Article

 Authors

-1 Assistant Professor of Iranology, Department of Geography, Tourism and Iranology, Guilan University, Rasht, Iran.
+1 Assistant Professor of Iranology, Department of Geography, Tourism and Iranology, University of Guilan, Rasht, Iran.

 Abstract

-In the Shahnameh, is a section "A Chapter on the Creation of the Sun and the Moon," whose verses describe the sun and the moon.
-At first glance, these verses and their arrangement seem to have no meaning in common with the verses before them, so that some have come to the conclusion that this section is an addition to the Shahnameh.
+In the Shahnameh, there is a section titled "A Chapter on the Creation of the Sun and the Moon," in which the verses describe the sun and the moon.
+At first glance, these verses and their arrangement seem to have no clear connection with the verses that come before them, leading some to believe that this section may have been added later to the Shahnameh.

-This research is analytical-descriptive and sometimes uses semiotics and symbolism for show dimensions of a seemingly simple text.
-The findings of the present study show that the content of these verses symbolically reflects the beliefs, worldview, and philosophical and mythological attitudes of ancient Iranians, namely the confrontation of light with darkness and the devil and the devil.
-If in the creation story of ancient Iranian texts, there is a battle between Ahura Mazda and Ahriman, in these verses of the preface of the Shahnameh, without mentioning their names, the poet has artistically used symbols that reflect the same mythological and philosophical views of ancient Iranians.
-Some of these ancient views have been reflected in the historical and literary texts of the Islamic Iran period, both before and after Ferdowsi, with the help of which we can understand the concepts used by him.
-On the other hand, this way of praising the sun and the moon is linked to the philosophical discussion of the precedence and delay of day and night in the attitude of ancient Iranians, which has also been reflected in the texts of Ferdowsi's time.
+This research is analytical-descriptive in nature and occasionally uses semiotics and symbolism to explore the deeper dimensions of a seemingly simple text.
+The findings of this study show that the content of these verses symbolically reflects the beliefs, worldview, and philosophical and mythological perspectives of ancient Iranians; particularly the struggle between light and darkness, and good versus evil.
+Just as the creation stories in ancient Iranian texts portray a battle between Ahura Mazda and Ahriman, in these verses from the preface of the Shahnameh, without directly naming them, the poet artistically uses symbols that reflect the same mythological and philosophical ideas.

 Keywords